catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

  mandatory authentication attributes will need to be included in the playbooks.
  See the "vars" section of the playbooks for details.

-Once the Ansible installation includes the required OpenStack modules, and the OpenStack credentials have been set up, a first instance may be built.
+Once we have the required Ansible and OpenStack libraries, and we have sourced our necessary credentials, we can start with our first playbook.

 The first instance playbooks are located under the `example-playbooks` directory and have been split up as follows: